DoctorKhan/The-Social-Game-Book/src/20_part/130_the_great_forgetting.md

 Where were the master craftsmen?
 Where were the wise elders passing down knowledge?
 Where were the apprenticeship relationships that had sustained human learning for millennia?

+I had seen glimpses of this world in my own life.
+In science, I didn’t just learn theory; I was brought into the craft through apprenticeship.
+I learned to work on particle accelerators and master the intricacies of fMRI for neuroscience not from a book, but through direct mentorship.
+There were rites of passage to qualify, and a final exam to earn my place.

+It was the same on the wrestling team.
+You had to qualify for the team, and then again for the major tournaments.
+These weren't just hurdles; they were structured gateways that tested your commitment and skill.

+But these experiences felt like rare artifacts, exceptions that proved the rule.
+They were surviving pockets of an ancient way in a world that had systematically dismantled it.
+They gave me a taste of what was lost, and they sharpened the question that drove my investigation.

-That question launched me into a investigation that would reveal the systematic destruction of one of humanity's most essential technologies.
+That question—sharpened by the memory of what was possible—launched me into an investigation that would reveal the systematic destruction of one of humanity's most essential technologies.

 For most of human history, knowledge was transmitted through carefully structured hierarchies that served learning rather than power.
 The medical student observed before performing surgery.
 The music student mastered scales before composing symphonies.
 The martial arts student learned discipline before challenging the master.